polkadot-fellows/RFCs/text/0015-market-design-revisit.md

     - **Active participation**: Because bidders are protected from overbidding (winner's curse), they are more likely to engage and reveal their true valuations.
     - **Simplicity**: A single price is easier to work with for pricing renewals later.
     - **Truthfulness**: There is no need to try to game the market by waiting with bidding.
 Bidders can just bid their valuations.
+    - **No sniping**: As prices are descending, a player cannot wait until the end to place a high bid.
+They are only allowed to place the decreasing bid at the time of bidding.
 - Disadvantages:
     - **(Potentially) Lower Revenue**: While the theory predicts revenue-equivalence between a uniform price and pay-as-bid type of auction, slightly lower revenue for the former type is observed empirically.
-Arguably, revenue maximization (i.e., squeezing out the maximum willingness to pay from bidders) is not the priority for Polkadot UC.
+Arguably, revenue maximization (i.e., squeezing out the maximum willingness to pay from bidders) is not the priority for Polkadot.
 Instead, it is interested in efficient allocation and the other benefits illustrated above.
     - **(Technical) Complexity**: Instead of making a final purchase within the auction, the bid is only a deposit.
 Some refunds might happen after the auction is finished.
 This might pose additional challenges from the technical side (e.g., storage requirements).

 ### Further Discussion Points

-- **Long-term Coretime**: The Polkadot UC is undergoing a transition from two-year leases without an instantaneous market to a model encompassing instantaneous and one-month leases.
+- **Long-term Coretime**: The Polkadot is undergoing a transition from two-year leases without an instantaneous market to a model encompassing instantaneous and one-month leases.
 This shift seems to pivot from one extreme to another.
 While the introduction of short-term leases, both instantaneous and for one month, is a constructive move to lower barriers to entry and promote experimentation, it seems to be the case that established projects might benefit from more extended lease options.
 We could consider offering another product, such as a six-month Coretime lease, using the same mechanism described herein.
 Although the majority of leases would still be sold on a one-month basis, the addition of this option would enhance market efficiency as it would **strengthen the impact of a secondary market**.

-## Drawbacks

-There are trade-offs that arise from this proposal, compared to the initial model.
-The most notable one is that here, I prioritize requirement 6 over requirement 2.
-The price, in the very "worst-case" (meaning a huge explosion in demand for coretime) could lead to a much larger increase of prices in Coretime.
-From an economic perspective, this (rare edgecase) would also mean that we'd vastly underprice Coretime in the original model, leading to highly inefficient allocations.
+- **Reintroduction of Candle Auctions**: Polkadot gathered vast experience with candle auctions where more than 200 auctions has been conducted throughout more than two years.
+[Our study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5109856) analyzing the results in much detail reveals that the mechanism itself is both efficient and (nearly) extracting optimal revenue.
+This yields confidence and would allow us to reintroduce them to replace the proposed dutch auction.
+A benefit would be that we would not need to update reserve prices but a drawback would be that prices are not bound upwards within single periods.

 ## Prior Art and References